Geeksltd/MSharp.Docs/Tutorials/4/README.md

     }
 }
 ```
-These two classes has responsibility for CRUD (Create, Read, Update, Delete) operation.
+These two classes has responsibility for CRUD (Create, Read, Update, Delete) operations.

 #### Creating Asset Pages
 Our last step is to create related pages for *Asset* entity.
 Go to *Pages* folder of *#UI* and use M# context menu to add a *Asset* root page class: